Rainbow darter: Current management

-Currently, the largest threat to E. caeruleum is run-off and pollution due to urbanization.
+Currently, the largest threat to E. caeruleum is run-off and pollution due to the population shift from rural to urban areas.
 One study found the development of an interstate highway negatively affected the abundance of several fish species, including E. caeruleum, because of decreasing quality of water of the nearby creek.
 Currently, management plans consist of reducing nutrient, pesticide, and sediment loadings within such streams.
 This same study suggests conservation practices should be a combination of both physical habitat monitoring and water chemistry monitoring, because it would benefit fish communities within headwater streams more than just implementing one conservation practice or the other.
 Although broad management plans are in place for many rivers and streams and their fish communities as a whole, no current management plans in place are specifically designed for E. caeruleum.